Boffyz/Boffyz/README.md

 <div align="left">
 My name is Boffy (not irl) and im a silly guy on the internet that does cool things :P

-my interest is softmodding electronics (both low level and hardware modding) and hacking/exploiting tech to get the most out of it, and due to that, i can do many things that i like to do
+my interest is softmodding electronics (both low level and hardware modding) and hacking/exploiting (or jailbreaking/homebrewing) tech to get the most out of it, and due to that, i can do many things that i like to do

 <a/>
 <div align="left">